-IDL staff consists of trained professionals and technical experts in various fields, such as forestry, range, real estate, minerals, oil & gas, fire, accounting, finance, procurement, geographical information systems (GIS), remote sensing, and other specialties.
+IDL staff consists of trained professionals and technical experts in various fields, such as forestry, range, real estate, minerals, oil & gas, fire, accounting, finance, procurement, GIS, IT, and other specialties.
 IDL staff members who are involved with management of Endowment Assets or related accounting or financial management are fiduciaries.